tylermcginnis/airr-react/README.md

 ### The demo

-If you want to explore demo app as a code refference just download `demo-app` directory content, open your system console and execute standard installation and start commands on this directory:
+If you want to explore the demo app, download the `demo-app` directory, open your system console and execute standard installation and start commands from this directory:

 ```
 npm install;
 npm start;
 ```

 ## Example

-Here's a simple code usage that provides a viewport with two views.
+Here's a simple example that provides a viewport with two views.

 [![Edit airr-react-example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/pz83nwo50)